top of page

 If your topic of interest is not listed here, please feel free to contact me.

-The working mechanisms of creative arts therapies with trauma and stress from a neuroscientific perspective
+The stress-regulating effects of salience experiences in the creative arts therapies from a neuroscientific perspective

 Analogue Processes in Art Therapy